-between increased obscurity and the ease with which one may perform aggregation queries on obscured data.
+The choice between these two strategies involves a tradeoff between increased obscurity and the ease with which one may 45 map with the context and time key by which it will be perform aggregation queries on obscured data.

 Imagine we wish to count patients per postal code.
-If postal codes DDIDs are unique, we can aggregate counts per DDID, and then ask the CoT to finish the query by resolving those 40 DDIDs to their corresponding postal codes, and aggregating again.
+If postal codes DDIDs are unique, we can aggregate counts per DDID, and then ask the CoT to finish the query by resolving those DDIDs to their corresponding postal codes, and aggregating 50 again.
 But if we have "reused" DDIDs, then we must send the entire list of DDIDs and corresponding times to the CoT for resolution (and aggregation)-because we can't be sure that two instances of the same DDID refer to the same value.